Zepbound Vs. Mouth Guard: What Works Best for Sleep Apnea Treatment?

 Eli Lilly, the fabled drug maker announced the entry of a new drug ‘Zepbound’ in reducing sleep apnea, in their press release on 17th April 2024.

-The National Council on Aging reports Obstructive Sleep Apnea (OSA) affects almost 40 million U.S. adults at present.
+The National Council on Aging (NCO) reports Obstructive Sleep Apnea (OSA) affects almost 40 million U.S. adults at present.
 The sleep disorder cuts off airflow into our lungs causing cardiac arrest, arrhythmia, hypertension, pulmonary stress and even cardiomyopathy if left untreated for long.

 To make the scenario worse, obesity can increase the risks associated with sleep apnea.